Abhinish-Kumar/Node_js/Authentication-Authentication.md

 Middleware in Node.js is a function that intercepts and processes incoming requests and outgoing responses during the request-response cycle in an application.
 Middleware is a phase where number of functions executes.

+or

+Middleware is like a series of tasks that happen behind the scenes in a web appliaction, It is a way to add extra functionality to your application's request-response cycle.
+Such as  logging ,authentication checks or modifying request data. before it reaches its final destination.

 ### What Middleware Can Do:
 1. **Modify Requests or Responses**: Middleware can tweak request or response objects before passing them further.
 2. **Execute Code**: It can execute any required logic at specific points in the cycle.